ag143/workshop/DA-100 Exam Prep/note.md

 # M language (power query editor)
 ## parameter
 - create paramenter: home -> Manage Parameters.
 - use: Applied Steps -> Source -> File path -> choose 'Parameter' from the dropdown list -> select <para name> from the next dropdown
+## functions

 # term
 **Dataverse**: a cloud-based storage options for your organizations's data that you can connect to business applications like Power Apps, Power Automate, and Power Virtual Agents.